2008 United States elections: United States Senate

 The 33 seats in the United States Senate Class 2 were up for election, plus special Senate elections in Mississippi and Wyoming.
 The resignation of Mississippi Senator Trent Lott, and the death of Wyoming Senator Craig L. Thomas, both Class 1 senators, meant that both of those states' senate seats were up for election.
 The Democrats gained 8 seats, while the Republicans did not gain a seat.

 United States House of Representatives

 All seats in the House were up for election, including seats of the 435 voting representatives from the states and the 6 non-voting delegates from the District of Columbia and five U.S. territories.
 This marked the first time that the commonwealth of the Northern Mariana Islands selected a delegate to Congress.

-Democrats won the nationwide popular vote for the House of Representatives by 7.2 percentage points, gaining 21 seats.
+Democrats won the nationwide popular vote for the House of Representatives by double digits, gaining 21 seats.
 They increased their total number of seats to 257, the largest number of seats held by either party in the House since Democrats lost control of Congress in the 1994 elections.